The tragedy in Charleston has revived the movement to take the Confederate battle flag from the South Carolina statehouse grounds.

 Just this term the Supreme Court in Walker vs. Texas Sons of Confederate Veterans permitted Texas to reject a specialty license plate proposed by the Sons of Confederate Veterans featuring a Confederate battle flag on it.

-For those who want the flag to come down, it remains a symbolic reminder of white supremacy and the war fought to maintain slavery.
 Justice Breyer concluded that what appears on the license plate is a form of government speech and that Texas could decide for itself what speech to permit.
 When Texas decided that it did not want to include the Confederate battle flag, Breyer concluded the Sons of Confederate Veterans had no First Amendment right to display the flag.